Faribault couple dead in apparent murder suicide

 Two people are dead in what Faribault police are calling a murder suicide.

 Faribault officers were dispatched to a home in the 700 block of Third Street NW shortly after 8 p.m.
-Monday after a female caller reported that her boyfriend had been drinking and was throwing things around the residence, and that she was unable to leave the residence, according to a release from the Faribault Police Department.
+Monday after a female caller reported that her boyfriend had been drinking, was throwing things around the residence and that she was unable to leave the residence, according to a release from the Faribault Police Department.

-The caller also reported that her boyfriend had two guns in the residence and that he might fight or flee when officers arrived.
+The caller also reported that her boyfriend had two guns in the home and that he might fight or flee when officers arrived.

 When officers arrived, they received no response when they knocked on the door and could see overturned furniture inside the residence.
-They found the door unlocked.
+The door was unlocked.

-Officers entered the residence and found two people were unresponsive — one female and one male — on the floor.
+Officers entered the residence and found two people on the floor — one female and one male.
+Both were unresponsive.

-The woman, Amanda Schroeder, 32, appeared to have suffered multiple gunshot wounds and life-saving measures were attempted, but she was ultimately declared dead at the scene.
+The woman, Amanda Schroeder, 32, appeared to have suffered multiple gunshot wounds.
+Life-saving measures were attempted, but she was declared dead at the scene.

-The man, Brandon Akermark, 27, appeared to have suffered a single gunshot to the head and was also declared dead.
-A handgun was found lying next to the male.
+The man, Brandon Akermark, 27, appeared to have suffered a single gunshot to the head.
+He was also declared dead.
+A handgun was found lying next to Akermark.
 Officers and detectives worked through the night to process the scene.

 Schroeder and Akermark’s bodies have been sent to the Hennepin County Medical Examiner’s Office for autopsy.